 I’ve read some claims that white tea has more caffeine than green or black tea, but in fact it has much less.
 Well, sort of.
 The caffeine is present in the leaf when it is harvested, so a given mass of leaves from a particular plant will have a given mass of caffeine—and that’s true regardless of how long the leaves are permitted to oxidize.
 So, ignoring differences between plants and plantations (which can be significant), any tea leaf will have as much caffeine as any other.
 The difference is how much of that caffeine makes its way out of the tea leaf and into your cup.
 Brewed white tea has much less caffeine per cup than brewed green, oolong, or black tea (with increasing levels in that order)—partly because the leaves are larger, partly because they underwent less mechanical processing, and partly because the water for brewing is cooler.

-Because white tea is much rarer than other teas (and, especially, because it’s trendier), you’ll pay a premium for it—sometimes several times as much as for a premium green tea.
-But then, that’s often the way these days: the foods with less processing cost more.
-But think of it as an investment in your health and your status: your friends will be green with envy. —Joe Kissell
+Because white tea is much rarer than other teas (and because it’s trendier), you’ll pay a premium for it, although the price has dropped considerably in recent years.
+Of course, that’s often the way these days: the foods with less processing cost more.
+But think of it as an investment in your health.